Ohio Wage Garnishment Laws

 Withholding is not the end of the employer’s paperwork.
 For each pay period in which money is actually withheld, the garnishee files an interim report and answer under ORC 2716.07, prepared in triplicate: one signed copy to the court, one kept for the employer’s records, and one delivered to the debtor so the debtor can see what is coming out.
 If a pay period passes with nothing withheld — the debtor was below the exemption floor that week, or on unpaid leave — no interim report is required for that period.
 When the order finally ceases, whether the judgment is satisfied or the debtor leaves the job, the garnishee files a final report and answer in the form set out in ORC 2716.08, closing the matter out.

 Every one of those duties presupposes a real, current employer on the other end.
-Serve the order on a company the debtor left six months ago and the only “answer” you get back is “no longer employed,” which terminates the order and sends you to the back of the line to start the demand-and-affidavit sequence over.
-The reports, the thirty-day remittances, the running tally toward satisfaction — none of it happens until the order reaches a garnishee who actually issues the debtor a paycheck.
+Serve a company the debtor left six months ago and the only answer you get back is “no longer employed.”

 Garnishing a bank account instead

 Wages are not the only target.
-Under ORC 2716.11 a creditor can garnish property other than personal earnings — most commonly a bank account — and that route works very differently.
-A bank-account garnishment is a one-time snapshot: it captures whatever balance exists at the moment the order is served, not an ongoing stream, and the fifteen-day demand letter that governs wage garnishment does not apply.
-Exempt funds, such as Social Security and certain benefits, stay protected even inside the account.
-For a debtor with thin or irregular wages but money sitting in a checking account, the bank route can outperform a paycheck order — but it depends on knowing where the debtor banks, just as the wage route depends on knowing where the debtor works.
+Under ORC 2716.11 a creditor can garnish property other than personal earnings — most commonly a bank account — and that route works differently.
+The affidavit needs only the debtor’s name, a description of the property sought, and the garnishee’s name and address, and no ORC 2716.02 demand is required at all, which takes the fifteen-to-forty-five-day window off the critical path.
+In exchange you get a one-time snapshot rather than a stream: the order captures whatever balance exists when it is served, and exempt funds such as Social Security stay protected inside the account.
+For a debtor with thin or irregular wages but money in checking, the bank route can outperform a paycheck order — but it depends on knowing where the debtor banks, exactly as the wage route depends on knowing where the debtor works.

 Why an Ohio Garnishment Stalls Out